I-Am-Crumbles/I-Am-Crumbles.github.io/_posts/2023-02-26-HTB-Getting-Started.md

 ![root flag](/docs/assets/images/HTB/gettingstarted/gettingstarted28.png)

-No fance *PWND* info card with this one.
+No fancy *PWND* info card with this one.

 ---